PunitArcadia/Sharp-Shooter/README.md

-# Galaxy Strike
+# Sharp Shooter

-A top-down space shooter prototype built in **Unity**, focusing on core combat mechanics and arcade-style gameplay.
+A shooting mechanics prototype built in **Unity**, focusing on aiming, input handling, and hit detection.

-This project was built as part of my learning journey to understand shooting mechanics, enemy interactions, and gameplay loops.
+This project was created to understand the fundamentals of shooting systems and player feedback.

 ---

 ## 🎮 Gameplay Overview
-- Player-controlled spaceship movement
+- Player aiming mechanics
-- Shooting projectiles to destroy enemies
+- Shooting input handling
-- Enemy spawning and basic behaviors
-- Score-based progression
+- Target hit detection
+- Simple scoring or interaction feedback

 ---

 ## 🧠 What I Learned
-- Implementing player shooting mechanics
+- Handling player input for aiming and shooting
-- Enemy spawning and management
+- Raycasts and hit detection
-- Collision-based damage handling
-- Core combat gameplay loops
+- Cause-and-effect gameplay feedback
-- Managing simple progression logic
+- Structuring simple interaction logic

 ---